 Today’s investment property mortgage rates

-Investment property mortgage rates are generally 0.25 to 0.75 percent higher than the mortgage rates on conventional loans for residential properties.
+Investment property mortgage rates are generally a half to a full percentage point higher than the mortgage rates on conventional loans for residential properties.
 That’s because mortgage lenders are exposed to more risk when they make investment property loans.

-During times of financial hardship, tenants may not pay rent, the owner may struggle to afford repairs or the property may be vacant for an extended period.
-To cover the extra risk of mortgage default, lenders charge increased rates for loans on rental properties.
+During times of financial hardship, tenants may not pay rent, the owner may struggle to afford repairs or the property may be vacant for an extended period of time.
+To cover the extra risk of mortgage default, lenders charge higher rates for loans on rental properties.

 Can you use a government-backed loan to buy an investment property?